designworld-ca/Proxmox/Testing Nut on Proxmox.md

 ```
 - Should show OL for "Online"
 ### check properties of running configuration of UPS
-- note that battery.charge-low is now 50 due to the ups.conf file settings
+- note that battery.charge.low is now 50 due to the ups.conf file settings
 ```
 upsc BACKUPSPRO
 Init SSL without certificate database